Ormars rímur: Summary

 Ríma IV.
 The next morning, both armies land on the island, and attack each other.
 Then the brothers recognise Birtingr in Ormarr's hand and ask where he got the sword.
 "My father gave it to me", says Ormarr; "eleven people attacked him when he was slain; it was a dastardly act, and I will now avenge it."
 So begins the battle; the brothers make headway into Ormarr's army and fell many men.
 There is so much dust that no-one can see the sky, and blood comes up to the knee.
 But, with Birtingr, Ormarr is able to slay everyone, and in the end he fells both Gyrðr and Atli, splitting the former vertically and the latter horizontally.
 After their death he allows the rest of the army to live, has the wounded from both sides bandaged, and heads back to Gautland with his plunder.
 The King meets him on the beach and leads him home to the hall, where they drink the wedding feast with great joy.
 Ormarr and his princess live long and happily together; Ormarr inherits the kingdom when King Hringr dies; his two sons, Saxi and Fróðmarr, become powerful warriors; and Fóðmarr inherits Birtingr from his father.

-Sample
+Influence

+A short prose summary of Ormars rímur, entitled Efnið úr Ormars rímum ('the contents of Ormars rímur') appears in the Icelandic manuscript Reykjavík, Árni Magnússon Institute, AM 601 a 4to, from around 1700.
+It is thought to have been made at the behest of Magnús Jónsson digri in response to a request made by Árni Magnússon in 1691.
+This summary was copied and slightly updated in 1884 in Reykjavík, National Library of Iceland, Lbs 3128 4to.